qschwagle/MiniWebServer/README.md

     - ip address + port
     - serving directory
 - [x] Add Setters in MiniWebServerBuilder for ip address + port and serving directory
-- [ ] Create Configuration File Reader class.
+- [x] Create Configuration File Reader class.
 Functions should be to both read a file and read from string
+- [ ] Add Comments to TOML.
+Make TOML type checking stricter. ( NICE TO HAVE )